QubitProducts/queue-that/README.md

 - The active queue polls localStorage every **100ms** for new tasks.
 - If the active queue does not poll for over **5 seconds**, the next tab to queue a process will become the active queue.
+- Falls back to `window.__queueThat__` variable if localStorage throws or doesn't work.
+- Optional trim function that will be called as a setter every time the queue is set.
+This is good for when the queue is taking up a lot of localStorage or if JSON parsing/stringifying becomes slow.

 ### Support